tmam101/salon-on-backend/README.md

 **Deployment:**

-The codebase of this project lives on two repositories.
+The codebase of this project lives in two repositories.
 This one, and the frontend mentioned in the about section.
 While the backend is hosted by Heroku at https://dashboard.heroku.com/apps/salon-on-backend, the android app is still in development and as such the frontend has not been officially deployed to any platform at the time of this documentation.
 However a walking skeleton of the app can be accessed from the project website located at https://frosty-tereshkova-9806e1.netlify.com/index.html.

 **Technologies Used:**